Lipen/bdd-rs/examples/abstract-interpretation/paper/main.typ

 This paper makes the following contributions to the theory and practice of path-sensitive abstract interpretation:

-+ *BDD Control Domain* (@sec:bdd-domain): We introduce a novel abstract domain based on reduced ordered Binary Decision Diagrams that symbolically represents Boolean control predicates.
++ *BDD Control Domain* (@sec:bdd-domain):
+  We introduce a novel abstract domain based on reduced ordered Binary Decision Diagrams that symbolically represents Boolean control predicates.
   Unlike previous predicate abstraction approaches, our domain construction rigorously establishes complete lattice properties with efficient join, meet, and widening operators that ensure guaranteed termination of fixpoint computations.

-+ *Control-Sensitive Product Domain* (@sec:product): We develop a systematic product construction that combines the BDD control domain with arbitrary numeric abstract domains (intervals, octagons, polyhedra, etc.).
++ *Control-Sensitive Product Domain* (@sec:product):
+  We develop a systematic product construction that combines the BDD control domain with arbitrary numeric abstract domains (intervals, octagons, polyhedra, etc.).
   This product maintains disjoint numeric invariants for each control partition identified by BDD encodings, eliminating the precision loss from premature merging while avoiding explicit path enumeration.

-+ *Path-Sensitive Transfer Functions* (@sec:transfer): We formalize novel transfer functions that automatically perform path splitting when encountering unknown Boolean conditions, directly implementing the theoretical framework of path-sensitive semantics developed by Cousot and Cousot @cousot1977abstract.
++ *Path-Sensitive Transfer Functions* (@sec:transfer):
+  We formalize novel transfer functions that automatically perform path splitting when encountering unknown Boolean conditions, inspired by the path-sensitive semantics framework of Cousot and Cousot @cousot1977abstract.
   Our splitting strategy leverages BDD canonicity to maintain polynomial space complexity.

-+ *Implementation and Tool Support* (@sec:implementation): We provide a production-quality implementation in Rust that exploits the language's type system and trait-based abstraction to ensure correctness by construction.
++ *Implementation and Tool Support* (@sec:implementation):
+  We provide a complete implementation in Rust that exploits the language's type system and trait-based abstraction to ensure correctness by construction.
   The modular architecture enables seamless experimentation with alternative numeric domains and analysis configurations.

-+ *Empirical Validation* (@sec:evaluation): We present comprehensive experimental results on representative state machine benchmarks, systematically demonstrating that BDD-based symbolic path sensitivity eliminates all spurious false alarms with computationally manageable overhead.
++ *Empirical Validation* (@sec:evaluation):
+  We present comprehensive experimental results on representative state machine benchmarks, systematically demonstrating that BDD-based symbolic path sensitivity eliminates spurious false alarms in all tested control-intensive benchmarks with computationally manageable overhead.
   Our evaluation includes detailed precision comparisons, performance profiling, and scalability analysis.

 == Organization of This Paper